Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Use the new way of declaring accessors and mutators

-The new way of declarating accessors and mutators was introduced in Laravel 9.
+The new way of declaring accessors and mutators arrived in Laravel 9.

 class Pokemon